Skip to Content

 Staying Safe

-While some models come with safety features fitted as standard, it is really up to the rider to keep themselves safe by using a little common sense.
-Quads can make riders feel more sturdy than a dirt bike, but that is really a false sense of security as the risks are about the same.
+While some models come with safety features fitted as standard, it is really up to the riders to keep themselves safe by using a little common sense.
+Quads can make riders feel more sturdy than a dirt bike, but that is a false sense of security as the risks are about the same.

 Wearing the right safety gear can also mean the difference between biting the dust and walking away or getting to the ER in the back of an ambulance.
 Most teenagers are quite happy to wear an expensive trail kit as it looks good and goes with the image.
 Use this to your advantage and make sure they wear their padding and strong boots every time they ride.

-A helmet is obvious, but don’t be fooled into buying second hand.
-To be effective, your helmet needs to meet up to date guidelines and should be replaced every time it takes a hit, even if there is no visible damage.
+A helmet is obvious, but don’t be fooled into buying secondhand.
+To be effective, your helmet needs to meet up-to-date guidelines and should be replaced every time it takes a hit, even if there is no visible damage.
 Goggles and gloves are also pretty essential.

-To see some of my top rated safety gear, check out the Recommended Section of this site.
+To see some of my top-rated safety gear, check out the Recommended Section of this site.

 Make no bones about it, quad riding will always be dangerous.
 Choosing the right model and having the right safety equipment from the off is crucial.
 Get into good habits and build the right skills at the beginning and you can look forward to a long, thrilling journey on the trails.